 Q: What surprised you most about the med school application process?
 Similarly, what has been the most challenging or surprising thing about your first semester of med school?

 A: The most surprising thing about the application process for me was how nice everyone was on interviews!
 I had spent hours preparing myself and practicing my answers to questions I was sure I’d be asked: why did I get a B instead of an A in Physics, how come I chose to take Organic Chemistry in the summer instead of during the semester, what exactly did I do in that one semester I spent doing clinical research in cardiology (answer: not much).
 I was so relieved to find out that none of this came up, and that no one in any of my interviews was trying to catch me in a mistake.
 Everyone wanted to give me the opportunity to highlight the strengths of my application and to express why exactly I wanted to matriculate to their school.

 The same attitude has prevailed throughout medical school.
 The administration at University of Maryland, where I am now, works so hard to create a supportive environment for all students.
 The attitude is: we are all going to be doctors, and our patients get the most benefit when we all help each other learn and understand.
 It is so much different than the uber-competitive day-to-day I had mentally prepared myself for.

-The best applications I’ve read are the ones that are focused around a story and that paint a picture of “you as a future doctor.”
+A: The best applications I’ve read are the ones focused around a story and that paint a picture of you as a future doctor.
 The application is not meant to be a collection of random activities that you think will get you into medical school.
-Rather, it is meant to tell the story of how you developed your passion for medicine, and how that has given you a vision for the type of doctor you intend to become and the patient populations you are passionate about serving.
+Rather, it's meant to tell the story of how you developed your passion for medicine, and how that has given you a vision for the type of doctor you intend to become and the patient populations you are passionate about serving.

-Learn more about applying to med school in Making Pre-med Count, and find colleges with great health and medicine programs on CollegeXpress.
+Learn more about applying to med school in Making Pre-med Count, and find colleges with great health and medicine programs right here on CollegeXpress.